Claude Julien fired by desperate Boston Bruins

 Julien has led the team to a 26-23-6 record (58 points) through 55 games this season.
 That puts them one point out of the wild card, but they’ve played the most games in the Eastern Conference.

 He was in his 10th season with the Bruins, and was the longest tenured active head coach in the NHL.
 Julien is Boston’s all-time coaching wins leader with 419 career victories, compiling a 419-246-94 record and .614 winning percentage in 759 games with the club.
-He coached them to the Stanley Cup in 2011, brought them back to the Cup Final in 2013 and won the President’s Trophy in 2014.
+He coached them to the Stanley Cup in 2011, brought them back to the Cup Final in 2013 and won the Presidents’ Trophy in 2014.
 He won the Jack Adams in 2009.

 And now he’s turfed.
 Despite not being the one that signed David Backes.
 Or let the blue line slip into disrepair before the younger players are ready to fill in.
 Or turned the Bruins into a one-line team, and then asked the coach to change his style in the hopes that he could generate goals despite only having two players with more than 15 on the season.